Being COVID-19 Positive

 Content

-• Identify and notify close contacts, so they can get tested and quarantine.
+• Identify and notify close contacts, so they can get tested, if needed

 • Contact your health care provider for any medical guidance needed and to ask about treatment options.